MID-Meter Compliance for UK Holiday Let EV Chargers: What You Legally Need

 Step 5: If it's not compliant, your options are:

-2. Upgrade the charger to one with a built-in MIR-compliant meter (Pod Point Solo 3 Smart and the latest Zaptec Pro lines are common choices).
+2. Upgrade the charger to one with a built-in MIR-compliant meter (Easee Charge Max for single-property installs, or Easee Charge Pro for multi-unit sites, are common choices).

 A reasonable question, and one we get often.